 - Your dog should have great leash manners on a flat buckle collar or a back attaching body harness as well as a high tolerance to things around him.

 - If your dog pulls hard on leashes, chases passing things, does not come when called, etc., do not use an extending leash.
-A dog trying to chase something can get to the end of the lead before you can respond.
+A dog chasing something can get to the end of the lead before you can respond.

 - It is not uncommon for locking mechanisms to fail at some point.
-This will allow a dog to get into a road, target another dog or human, trip someone up, etc.
+This will allow a dog to get into a road, target another dog or human, trip someone, etc.

 - The sound of the unit hitting the ground if pulled from your hand can cause a dog to panic and run.